 Verse 9 states that even though humans are being lowered and humbled, they are not to be forgiven.
-Because humans are not forgiven, a campaign will take place during which they must "enter [caves or clefts in] the rock and hide in the dirt" because of "הדר גאונו and דהר גאונו he aughty eyes of men46 will then be lowered, as will the loftiness of people, and, as a result of this lowering, only YHWH will be exalted "on that day."
-The final result of the campaign is the exaltation of YHWH exclusively; this suggests that the raised-up character of the גאה humans before the campaign is perceived as an impediment to the recognition of divine sovereignty.
+Because humans are not forgiven, a campaign will take place during which they must "enter [caves or clefts in] the rock and hide in the dirt" because of "הדר גאונו and זבל and hide in the dirt" because of "הדר גאונו the loftiness of people, and, as a result of this lowering, only YHWH will be exalted "on that day."
+The final result of the campaign is the exaltation of YHWH exclusively; this suggests that the raised-up character of the באה humans before the campaign is perceived as an impediment to the recognition of divine sovereignty.

 The declaration "YHWH alone shall be exalted on that day" in verse 11 serves to make explicit a point that is implicit in the transition from verse 10 to verses 12-16: by bringing low those who falsely claim highness, the objectives of the "sovereign's day of conquest" are achieved.
-These objectives always involve recognition of the rightful sovereign.
-47
+These objectives always involve recognition of the rightful sovereign.47